thatfuckingbird/hydownloader/docs/Tutorial.md

 re-downloading those files.
 Secondly, `hydownloader-daemon` will be able to give URL information through its API similarly to the Hydrus API.
 This makes it possible for external applications like Hydrus Companion to use this API instead of the Hydrus API for providing features like HC's inline link lookup.

-The URL export is done through the `hydownloader-exporter` tool.
+The URL export is done through the `hydownloader-anchor-exporter` tool.
 For information on how to use this tool, see its `--help` output.
 Make sure you review all the available command line parameters and their explanations there before running it.
 While it is safe to use as it only ever opens the
 Hydrus database in read-only mode, the correct command line parameters must be set depending on what URLs you want to export and which of the two previously mentioned use cases is relevant for you.
 Note that on large Hydrus databases, running this tool can lead to high (multiple gigabytes)